Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 62: 12/7/25: Doing Nothing But DP today
 Started doing DP today.
 Going to do nothign but DP today and see how far I can get

 Started off with counting stairs.
 Did fibinonanci number.
+Also did min cost climbing stairs.